Department of Biology

 BY 398.
 Undergraduate Research.
 0-3 Hours.

 Research project under supervision of faculty sponsor.
 May be repeated for a total of 3 semester hours credit.
-12 semester hours of BY with GPA of 3.0 and permission of instructor required.
+BY 123 with a B or better, completion of BY 286 and permission of instructor required.

 BY 405.
 Microbial Physiology.
 3 Hours.